 yourself, EXERCISE, eat healthy, breathe, connect, and hope.
 Dr. Le's Chiropractic & Wellness, L.L.C. suggests

 only stabilize YOU and your fellow Auburn chiropractic patients during

-times like these may provoking,
+times of stress as COVID-19 may provoking,

 but exercise to stabilize your spine during and

 after Auburn back pain episodes.

 refers to how balance is controlled.
 Inhibited